HA: Ghana News

 HA: Ghana focuses on protecting human rights by championing the skills necessary for Ghanaians in impoverished communities to meet their basic needs.
 HA: Ghana does this by collaborating with local organizations and individuals to empower members of the local community to build a life of self-sustainability and dignity.
 Each vocational or agricultural training project coordinated by HA: Ghana is specifically tailored to the needs and desires identified by the communities themselves.
 After each training, trainees are provided with the tools and equipment needed to start a viable business in their field.

 HA: Ghana is a logical extension of FBB’s Humanist Giving program, which provides catalyst grants to small organizations with a track record of effective, data-driven innovation.
-HA: Ghana expands upon this idea by providing assistance in the form of volunteers to a smaller subset of grassroots groups working to promote human rights and protect the environment.
+HA: Ghana expands upon this idea by partnering with grassroots groups working to promote human rights and protect the environment.

-The Humanist Action: Ghana approach emphasizes close collaboration with a grassroots partner organization not just because it embodies humanist ideals but also because it is more effective and sustainable.
+The HA: Ghana approach emphasizes close collaboration with a grassroots partner organization not just because it embodies humanist ideals but also because it is more effective and sustainable.

-In the communities where HA: Ghana works, the program is built to minimize the visibility of its volunteers and maximize the visibility of its partner organization, because the face of change should always be a local one.
+In the communities where HA: Ghana works, the partnerships are built to minimize the visibility of HA: Ghana and maximize the visibility of its partner organization, because the face of change should always be a local one.
 The narrative that sustainable change comes from within the community is itself revolutionary and empowering because it counters centuries of colonial and internalized racism.

 Even as HA: Ghana tries to hide behind the scenes in the local context, it must build a strong platform for international storytelling to raise awareness about the work HA: Ghana and its partners are doing.
 Telling this story responsibly means letting the words and ideas of the locals speak for themselves.
 It means never exploiting images or stories of suffering in order to raise money for the program.
 And it means focusing on images and stories of resilience and happiness, not just hardship.